Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 Juni 2025 06.25.26 UTC
+- WIB: Minggu, 22 Juni 2025 09.26.36 UTC
-- WITA: Minggu, 22 Juni 2025 07.25.26 UTC
+- WITA: Minggu, 22 Juni 2025 10.26.36 UTC
-- WIT: Minggu, 22 Juni 2025 08.25.26 UTC
+- WIT: Minggu, 22 Juni 2025 11.26.36 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: attitude
+Kategori: friendship